Integra Sources logo

 Smart homes are the Internet of Things systems that assist people in running household functions.
 The networks of IoT devices can control lights, regulate indoor temperature, water plants, and turn on the TV.
 Computer vision is one of the technologies that make homes intelligent—for example, a smart fridge can use cameras to check food supplies.
 Developers can leverage a large variety of computer vision algorithms and tools available in the OpenCV library to create smart home projects.

-The primary task of the Algodroid project was to develop computer vision-based algorithms for people detecting.
-Our client wanted to integrate a CV system into an IoT solution to recognize life-threatening situations and provide safety for the elderly in their homes.
+Within the Algodroid project, our main task was to create computer vision algorithms for detecting people.
+The customer intended to integrate the solution into an IoT system to recognize life-threatening situations and ensure the safety of elderly people who live alone.
 The system had to:

 As a multi-feature cross-platform library with high processing speed, OpenCV was a suitable option to complete the above tasks.